AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-xd/wf-xd-log-time.md

 ---
+filename: wf-xd-log-time
 product-area: workfront-integrations;setup
-navigation-topic: adobe-workfront-for-creative-cloud
+navigation-topic: adobe-workfront-for-xd
-title: Log time in Adobe Photoshop
+title: Log time in Adobe XD
-description: You can log time for projects, tasks, and issues you're working on directly in Photoshop.
+description: You can log time for projects, tasks, and issues you're working on directly in Adobe XD.
 The [!DNL Workfront] administrator determines which project-specific hour types are available as described in Manage hour types.
 author: Courtney
-feature: Workfront Integrations and Apps, Digital Content and Documents
-exl-id: 4c5bd7ca-18f2-4a47-9e79-c39d5852aab5
+exl-id: 5b334184-86e9-4f81-9a56-59ce8f83480f
 ---
-# Log time in [!DNL Adobe Photoshop]
+# Log time in [!DNL Adobe XD]

-You can log time for projects, tasks, and issues you're working on directly in Photoshop.
+You can log time for projects, tasks, and issues you're working on directly in [!DNL Adobe XD].
 The [!DNL Workfront] administrator determines which project-specific hour types are available as described in [Manage hour types](../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/hour-types.md).

 ## Access requirements